 For more information about the Producers Council, please contact Mary Carlson, Major Gifts Officer, at (212) 219.1222 x223 or email@example.com.

-The Council for Artists’ Residencies and Research (CARR) provides essential support for the New Museum’s Department of Education and Public Engagement, which delivers innovative public programming for our diverse audiences of all ages, often with artist participation, to encourage greater access to contemporary culture.
+The Research And Residencies (R&R) Council provides essential support for the New Museum’s Department of Education and Public Engagement, which delivers innovative public programming for our diverse audiences of all ages, often with artist participation, to encourage greater access to contemporary culture.

 The New Museum’s Education and Public Engagement Department serves over 18,000 adults, teens, and families annually.
 Activities and events include: